NoobProgrammerRoy/zappy-boilerplate-code-generator/README.md

 ## Features
 - Create code templates - using CLI as well as by scanning project directories.
 - Generate boilerplate code.
-- REST API for sharing code templates (Work in Progress)
+- REST API for sharing code templates (Work in Progress).
+- Run globally as NPM package.